TrellixVulnTeam/jobbergate-api-fastapi_BTGC/jobbergate-docs/src/local_development.rst

    │ 91  │ tucker-test            │ tucker-test            │                                    │ tucker@omnivector.solutions        │ True                 │
    └─────┴────────────────────────┴────────────────────────┴────────────────────────────────────┴────────────────────────────────────┴──────────────────────┘

 If you see this kind of output, congratulations!
-You now have an local instance of ``jobbergate-cli`` working and ready for develoment.
+You now have a local instance of ``jobbergate-cli`` working and ready for develoment.

 Make sure to deactivate the Poetry virtualenv before you move on by typing "exit" or